shane-reaume/LLM-Finetuning-Recipe-Assistant/GETTING_STARTED_DEMO_2.md

   - `test_examples_file`: Path to test examples (`data/processed/recipe_test_examples.json`)
   - Generation parameters (temperature, top_p, etc.)

+### Low Memory Configuration (`config/text_generation_low_memory.yaml`):

+This configuration is optimized for GPUs with limited VRAM (8GB):
+  - Reduces sequence length from 512 to 256 tokens
+  - Uses batch size of 1 with gradient accumulation of 8
+  - Enables gradient checkpointing and 8-bit optimizer
+  - Uses CPU offloading for LoRA modules
+  - Reduces the LoRA rank from 8 to 4

 ### Sanity Test Configuration (`config/text_generation_sanity_test.yaml`):

 This is a minimal version of the main configuration designed for quick testing:
-  - Uses only 50 training examples
+  - Uses only 30 training examples
   - Trains for just 1% of an epoch
-  - Uses much shorter sequence lengths (64 tokens)
+  - Uses much shorter sequence lengths (32 tokens)
   - Employs memory optimizations like gradient checkpointing
   - Uses a smaller batch size to reduce memory requirements
   - Saves output to a different directory (`./models/recipe_assistant_test`)